pluralsight/guides/draft/front-end-javascript/creating-an-optimized-multi-user-offline-first-application/article.md

 }
 ```

-This way, this feels more consistent with `Angular 2`.
+This way, it feels more consistent with `Angular 2`.

 ## Create the DB and shopping service